USAFA-ECE/ece281-book/_sources/lab/lab5.md

 - Store the 1st operand in a register and display the value on the seven segment display
 - Store the 2nd operand in a register and display the value on the seven segment display
 - Display the result of an ALU operation of the 2 operands (only need to show 1 operation...autograder will check the functionality of your ALU against all possible ALU operations)
-- Return to initial state
+- Return to initial state after ALU operation (using btnC)
-- Reset to initial state after a load register state
+- Reset to initial state after a load register state (using reset button)
 - LEDs (3:0) display the current cycle of your FSM
 - LEDs (15:12) display for proper ALU flag for your operation